 APUs Beat the Intel Integrated Graphics by a Significant Margin

-While APUs may not be the best choice for enthusiast gamers, it is worth nothing that they beat the Intel UHD graphics by a significant margin.
+While APUs may not be the best choice for enthusiast gamers, it is worth noting that they beat the Intel UHD graphics by a significant margin.

-Intel UHD 630, a common iGPU on the 8-10th Gen intel CPUs is less than half as powerful as the Vega 8 graphics found on the Ryzen 7 5700G.
+Intel UHD 630, a common iGPU on the 8-10th Gen intel, CPUs are less than half as powerful as the Vega 8 graphics on the Ryzen 7 5700G.

 Also Read: Build Guide for Gaming PC Without Dedicated Graphics Card